danirus/django-comments-xtd/docs/tutorial.rst

 .. image:: images/markdown-input.png

-Now we install `django-markdown2 <https://pypi.python.org/pypi/django-markdown2>`_, and create the template directory and the template file:
+Now we will install `django-markdown2 <https://pypi.python.org/pypi/django-markdown2>`_, and create the template directory and the template file:

    .. code-block:: bash